Hgoatly/Discover-Skane/readme.md

 ### Design:

-- Landing Page: The idea of the 'Discover Skåne' landing page is to invite the site visitor to enter the main site.
+- **Landing Page:** The idea of the 'Discover Skåne' landing page is to invite the site visitor to enter the main site.
 The hero image is a picture of the famous Öresunds Bridge, that connects the Swedish county of Skåne to Denmark.
 Superimposed on the image is the site logo and an 'Enter' button, that invites the user to click on it and enter the site - which is a visual metaphor for how they would 'Discover Skåne' by crossing the bridge physically.

-- Main content: Once the 'Enter' button has been clicked, the page disappears, and the user is taken to the main content.
+- **Main content:** Once the 'Enter' button has been clicked, the page disappears, and the user is taken to the main content.

 - The 'Main Content' page has a fixed navbar at the top of the page.
 The decision was made not to display the logo on the navbar for two reasons.
 Firstly, the logo is clearly displayed on further down the page, and secondly, as the page is one page with different sections, there is no need to have a logo element that navigates back to the home page.
-All of the sections of the page are listed, as well as a flag icon - which toggles the language of the content from English to Swedish.
+All of the sections of the page are listed as links on the navbar, as well as a flag icon - which toggles the language of the content from English to Swedish.

 - Below the navbar, the hero image is found, upon which the 'Discover Skåne' logo in superimposed.

 - The six sections found below the hero image are as detailed in the 'Site Owners Goals' section.

 #### Colours Used:

-- Site Logo and Section Titles: The colour #4f4646, which is brown/grey, was chosen as the background colour, as it has a neutral, but somewhat 'Scandinavian' feel to it.
+- **Site Logo and Section Titles:** The colour #4f4646, which is brown/grey, was chosen as the background colour, as it has a neutral, but somewhat 'Scandinavian' feel to it.
 It is also a good colour match with all of the images used throughout the site.
 The text colour is #fff (white) as it makes a good contrast with the background, and makes the text easy to read.

-- Enter Button: The Skåne flag is a yellow cross on a red background. #dc3545 (red) was chosen for the background of the enter button, and #d8b54d (yellow) was chosen for the text.
+- **Enter Button:** The Skåne flag is a yellow cross on a red background. #dc3545 (red) was chosen for the background of the enter button, and #d8b54d (yellow) was chosen for the text.
 This is to represent the Skåne flag.
 On a desktop, when the button is hovered over, the text colour changes to white.
 This is a metaphor for crossing the bridge into Skåne, as the Danish flag is a white cross on a red background.
 It is representative of what the picture suggests: that you are leaving Denmark to enter Skåne.

-- Navbar and Footer, Card Headers and 'Top of Page' Button: The background colour of each of these elements is #4f4646, and the text colour is #fff.
+- **Navbar and Footer, Card Headers and 'Top of Page' Button:** The background colour of each of these elements is #4f4646, and the text colour is #fff.
 It was deliberately decided that they should be the same colours as on the logo, to create a colour theme for the site.

-- Cards: #fff was chosen as the background for the card elements, in order to make a good contrast with the text, for which the colour #4f4646 was chosen as it fits well with the general colour theme of the site.
+- **Cards:** #fff was chosen as the background for the card elements, in order to make a good contrast with the text, for which the colour #4f4646 was chosen as it fits well with the general colour theme of the site.

-- Site Background: The colour #f5f5f5 (off-white) was chosen as the background colour for the whole site.
+- **Site Background:** The colour #f5f5f5 (off-white) was chosen as the background colour for the whole site.
 This is because it fits well with the general colour theme of the site, but also provides a subtle, yet distinct, contrast with the card elements, which have a background colour of #fff (white).

-- Infowindows: The colour #dc3545 (red) was chosen for the name of the location inside each infowindow.
+- **Infowindows:** The colour #dc3545 (red) was chosen for the name of the location inside each infowindow.
 The colour for the 'Attribution' link is #d8b54d (yellow).
 This was in order to match the colours of the Skåne flag.

 ### Typography: